po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/05-Day/05-Day-LessonPlan.md

   * When we close the browser tab and reopen it, the added to-do is still there.

   * Note that previously, when we closed a browser window, the data did not persist.
 That is because the data is not automatically saved between page loads.

-* To store data so that it persists, we use use client-side storage.
+  * To store data so that it persists, we use client-side storage.

   * **Client-side storage** is a Web API that allows us to store information directly on the client (the user's browser).

   * Client-side storage enables us to recall bits of information, like a user's login information and preferences, to help make pages more personalized and interactive.

   * The syntax to store data right in the user's browser is also simple to use.

 ### 2. Instructor Demo: Local Storage (5 min)